NeuroTechX/ntx_slack_archive/introductions.md

  >this looks awesome!
 I am very curious to experience it. please share more information about this Mutek event in Montreal :slightly_smiling_face:

+6/22/2017 4:29 PM

+ **rashi** :

+ >Hello I'm Rashi!
+I've been to the Neurogaming Xtech conference 5 years in a row and I finally figured out there's a slack channel here.
+Better late than never!